Pasar al contenido principal Saltar al pie de página del mapa del sitio

 How To Help Employees Fill Out a W-4

-If your employee is unfamiliar with the W-4 completion process, they may request some assistance in completing the form.
-While you should not provide tax advice or tell them what to claim on the form, there are still steps you can take to provide assistance.
+If your employees are unfamiliar with the W-4 completion process, they may request assistance completing the form.
+While you should not provide tax advice or tell them what to claim on the form, there are still steps you can take to assist.

 1. Be sure to provide all pages of the IRS form, including the instructions.
-The IRS already provides detailed instructions to guide employees through the process of completing the form.
-Unfortunately, some employers may think they are being helpful by only providing the pages that need to be filled out.
-Make sure your employees have all the information, including instructions and calculation tables necessary for properly completing the form.
+The IRS already offers detailed instructions to guide employees through completing the form.
+Unfortunately, some employers may think they are helpful by only providing the pages that need to be filled out.
+Ensure your employees have all the information, including instructions and calculation tables, necessary to complete the form properly.

-3. Familiarize yourself with the W-4.
-Providing specific guidance on how many children to claim or how much additional income to report isn't your role.
-But if employees have general questions about the form and ask questions such as, "How do I read the taxable wage table on page 4?", you can provide assistance.
+3. Familiarize yourself with Form W-4.
+Your role isn't to provide specific guidance on how many children to claim or how much additional income to report.
+But you can assist if employees have general questions about the form and ask questions such as "How do I read the taxable wage table on page 4?".
 By becoming familiar with the form, you will be better prepared to address general questions and help your employees feel confident about completing it.

 When Must All W-4 Information for an Employee Be Entered?

-Completing the W-4 form is something that must be done by every employee as soon as they start work at any company.
-Failing to submit a W-4 on time may result in employees not having their taxes calculated correctly.
-If an employee fails to submit a W-4 upon hire, the company will typically withhold taxes at the highest single-filer rate, which could also cause the employee to have an unexpectedly low paycheck.
+Every employee must complete the W-4 form as soon as they start work at any company.
+Failing to submit a W-4 on time may result in incorrect tax calculations.
+Suppose an employee fails to submit a W-4 upon hire.
+In that case, the company will typically withhold taxes at the highest single-filer rate, which could cause the employee to have an unexpectedly low paycheck.

 What if No W-4 Form Is Filled Out?